ali-adi/ali-adi/README.md

 ## About Me 👋

 Hey there!
 I'm Muhammad Aditya Alifadhilah (Ali), a graduating Computer Science student from Nanyang Technological University (NTU) with a passion for all things AI.
 I thrive on building intelligent systems, tackling complex problems, and staying at the forefront of innovation.
-I'm currently exploring opportunities in quantitative trading!
+I'm currently exploring opportunities in AI Research!

 *   :mortar\_board: **Education:** Bachelor of Computing (Honours), Computer Science, NTU (Expected: Dec 2025)
 *   :computer: **Skills:** Python, Machine Learning, Deep Learning, Data Science, AI Security